mikedilger/mosaic-spec/docs/index.md

   Refer to
   [debate: Binary](https://github.com/SteveFarroll/mosaic-spec/issues/8)
-* Mosaic records are [editable](reference.md) if an application wants them to be, as all records can be addressed either by their hash (not replaceable) or their address (replaceable) and all records have both a hash and an address.
+* Mosaic records are [editable](reference.md) if an application wants them to be, as all records can be addressed either by their hash-based id (not replaceable) or their address (replaceable) and all records have both a hash-based id and an address.
 * [Timestamps](timestamps.md) account for leap seconds (unlike unixtime) and have millisecond accuracy.
 * Clients and Servers remember the time that records are received, so that